softwarespot/jquery-handlebars/README.md

 ### Options

-Here are a few details on the plugin options available with jQuery-handlebars.
+The following options can either be passed via the options parameter or by overriding the defaults using `$.fn.handlebars.options.[PROPERTY]`, in which the property is substituted for a particular option.

 #### `delete_compiled`

-Delete the template from the compiled store on removal.
-Accepts true (default) or false.
+Delete the template from the compiled store when a removal action is specified.
+Accepts true (default) or false

 #### `refill`

-Allow the option of adding multiple template(s) inside an element.
+Allow the addition of multiple template(s) inside a content element.
 Accepts true (default) or false.

 #### `remove_type`

-Remove pre-existing compiled templates from the content element.
+Remove pre-existing compiled templates from the specified content element when adding/appending a template.

 The following options are:
+- 'none' (default): Don't remove any template(s)
 - 'all': Remove all valid template(s) from the content element
-- 'none' (default): Don't remove any template(s)
 - 'same': Remove only those template(s) that match the provided template string

 #### `type`

-How to output the compiled template to the content element.
+How to output the compiled template to the specified content element.

 The following options are:

-- 'append' (default): Append to the content element
+- 'append' (default): Append to the specified content element
-- 'compiled': Return a compiled template as HTML
+- 'html': Return a compiled template as HTML
-- 'raw': Return a compiled template as HTML
+- 'compiled'/'raw': Return a compiled template as HTML

 #### `validate`